ms/buildtogether.tech/design/index.md

 Suppose you're starting with a blank sheet of paper (or an empty whiteboard): how do you describe something that doesn't exist yet?
-The best way to start is to write your <span i="elevator pitch">elevator pitch</span> (<span x="starting"/>).
-Next, write one or two point-form <span g="user_story" i="user story!use in software design">user stories</span> describing how the application, feature, or library would be used.
+The best way to start is to write your <span i="elevator pitch">elevator pitch</span>
+(<a section="starting"/>).
+Next, write one or two point-form
+<span g="user_story" i="user story!use in software design">user stories</span>
+describing how the application, feature, or library would be used.
 Be as concrete as possible: instead of saying, "Allows the user to find overlaps between their calendar and their friends' calendars," say:

 1. The user selects one of her friends' calendars.